Kathleen Kane: 2012 election

-Term of service

 Kane appointed former federal prosecutor H. Geoffrey Moulton Jr. to investigate Governor Tom Corbett's handling of the Penn State child sex abuse scandal (an investigation which showed that no legal wrongdoing by Corbett took place), and brought criminal charges against former turnpike officials (and then dealt plea bargains with the accused parties, which resulted in none of the accused serving any jail time).
 Kane made national headlines in July 2013, when she refused to defend Pennsylvania's gay marriage prohibition in court.

 On March 17, 2014, Kane announced that she had shut down a corruption investigation begun under her predecessor, saying that "the undercover investigation was poorly managed and badly executed, and relied on an undercover operative whose credibility had been compromised."
 Kane also asserted she had documentation to support her assertion that racism marred the sting.
 The investigation was following up on reports of corruption among current Philadelphia politicians, all of the suspects belonged to the Democratic Party.
 In response, the Committee of Seventy called on the state legislature to designate an independent counsel to investigate the closing of the case.
 Local prosecutors in Philadelphia picked up the case, and secured a number of guilty pleas as well as grand jury indictments.

 Child sex abuse investigation

 As part of renewed attention in the state to Catholic Church child sexual abuse and cover-up accusations, Kane initiated a statewide grand jury—starting toward establishment in early 2014—and a hotline which garnered another 250 cases to investigate.
-Some twenty troopers manned the phones and assistant AG Daniel J. Dye led the case in the Diocese of Altoona-Johnstown and was still sifting the other reports in 2016.
+Some twenty troopers operated the phones and assistant AG Daniel J. Dye led the case in the Diocese of Altoona-Johnstown and was still sifting the other reports in 2016.
 State Representative Thomas R. Caltagirone, minority chairman of the Judiciary Committee and former opponent of legislation to extend the statute of limitations for the crimes, had come to favor such legislation in 2016.
 National Catholic Register criticized Kane's handling of the sex abuse scandal in the Diocese of Altoona-Johnstown, as charges still could have been filed against individuals who had taken part in a hush money ring which was created by former Bishop Joseph Adamec, and noted that she herself was a Catholic.